content-left-bg.png

 Activities may include:

-• learn about and play Indigenous Games
+• Learn about and play Indigenous Games

-• explore the wonder of a natural environment on a 'forest walk' and understand how Aboriginal and Torres Strait Islander cultures care for country—where ever that may be
+• Explore the wonder of a natural environment on a 'forest walk' and understand how Aboriginal and Torres Strait Islander cultures care for Country—where ever that may be

 Throughout the day students work on their team work, problem solving, and communication skills as well as strengthening their connection to themselves, others and place.